Graduate School Handbook Part 7 – PGR wellbeing and sources of support for postgraduate researchers including personal circumstances

 - Accessibility adjustments for PGR Research Development Workshops, forums and UWE Bristol Summer residential.

-- Adjustments to a viva voce room eg accessibility, furniture, lighting, proximity to a bathroom, etc.
+- Adjustments to a viva voce room where these are held face-to-face, eg accessibility, furniture, lighting, proximity to a bathroom, etc.

 - Adjustments to the way in which the viva is conducted eg: 1) an electronic version of your thesis/work on your laptop/iPad/tablet for your reference during the exam; 2) scheduled breaks during the viva; 3) examiner questioning style eg short single clause questions, avoiding multiple clause questions.